How to be the Ravenmaster

 Chris now looks after the seven ravens at the Tower (six by Royal Decree and one spare): Harris (Male), Merlina (Female), Munin (Female), Rocky (Male), Gripp (Male), Jubilee (Male), and the sisters Erin and Hugine.
 Most are quite young – Munin is the oldest, at 21 years old.
 The ravens come from breeders in Somerset, but two are wild – Merlina, from South Wales, and Munin, from North Uist in Scotland.

-Chris tries to keep them all as wild as possible, giving them free reign around the grounds.
+Chris tries to keep them all as wild as possible, giving them free rein around the grounds.
 New open-air cages have recently been erected, at Chris’s insistence.

 The most difficult part of the job is the hours.
 Chris’s daily routine starts at first light, when he lets the ravens out, cleans their cages, and prepares their food – a ration of roughly 500 grams of meat a day, mainly chicken and mouse, in addition to whatever they nick off the tourists.
 They are out wild during the day, though he keeps an eye on them, and puts them to bed at nightfall.